SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Certain ai types should try to cut enemies off (flankers).
 - Lower tier enemies will try to hang near higher tier enemies to support them.
 - Looking at an enemy who is targeting you has a chance to make them start strafing, decreasing with range.
+- Abilities can be marked as offensive, defensive, evasive, supportive to be applicable to a generic weighted system.
 ### Pathing
 - Used within the ai but should be considered distinct.
 - [Made with Deltin's pathmap editor](https://github.com/ItsDeltin/Pathmap-editor)